 Data from observational studies regarding other potential embryofetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.
-Reproduction studies have been performed during organogenesis using daily oral doses of ketorolac tromethamine at 3.6 mg/kg (0.37 times the human AUC) in rabbits and at 10 mg/kg (1.0 times the human AUC) in rats.
-Results of these studies did not reveal evidence of teratogenicity to the fetus.
+Animal reproduction studies during organogenesis in rabbits and rats did not reveal evidence of teratogenicity to the fetus.
 However, animal reproduction studies are not always predictive of human response.
-Oral doses of ketorolac tromethamine at 1.5 ma/kg (0.14 times the human AUC), administered after gestation Day 17, caused dystocia and higher pup mortality in rats.
+Oral doses of ketorolac tromethamine administered after gestation day 17, caused dystocia and higher pup mortality in rats.
 Based on animal data, prostaglandins have been shown to have an important role in endometrial vascular permeability, blastocyst implantation, and decidualization.
 In animal studies, administration of prostaglandin synthesis inhibitors such as ketorolac tromethamine, resulted in increased pre- and post-implantation loss.
-Prostaglandins also have been shown to have an important role in fetal kidney development.
+Prostaglandins also have been shown to have an important.
 In published animal studies, prostaglandin synthesis inhibitors have been reported to impair kidney development when administered at clinically relevant doses.

 The estimated background risk of major birth defects and miscarriage for the indicated population(s) is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.